 - apple slices

-- Add tequila, triple sec, and apple cider into a cocktail shaker.
-Shake it up!
-Then, top with club soda.
+- Add ice, tequila, triple sec, and apple cider into a cocktail shaker (or a pitcher).
+Shake/Stir it up and pour the mixture evenly into 4 glasses!

-- Pour cocktail in the glasses and garnish.
+- Garnish each Thanksgiving Margarita how you please.
 It's up to you how seasonal you want to get!
-I used apple slices, cranberries, and fresh thyme.
+I used apple slices, star of anise, and cinnamon sticks.

 Looking for this in MyFitnessPal?